 Now it’s time to clean the wheel.
 Use a clean rag or towel to wipe off any dirt or debris from the wheel.
 If there’s any oil or grease buildup, use a degreaser or soap and water to clean it off.
 Once you have cleaned the wheel, dry it using a towel or air dry.
 Always make sure that the wheel is completely dry before installing it.
 With a clean and inspected new wheel, you can now proceed to the next step of the installation process.

-You may also like: How to Adjust Rear Gears on a Mountain Bike: A Beginner’s Guide
+You may also like: What Gears to Use on Your Mountain Bike: A Comprehensive Guide

 Attach the Cassette and Rotor onto the New Rear Wheel